Nebraska Democratic Women’s Caucus Bylaws

 The Treasurer shall keep an account of all money received (checks and cash) for Nebraska Democratic Party banking and compliance on behalf of the NDWC.
 The Treasurer shall prepare a written report of the finances and submit same at each statewide meeting.

-A Membership Chair may be appointed to serve at the pleasure of the Chair.
-The responsibilities of the Membership Chair shall be directed by the Chair and may include keeping the list of NDWC members current, and recording attendance at each NDWC statewide meeting and registering new NDWC members who join.
+A Membership Chair shall be appointed to serve at the pleasure of the Chair.
+The responsibilities of the Membership Chair shall be directed by the Chair and may include keeping the list of NDWC members current, recording attendance at each NDWC statewide meeting, registering new NDWC members who join, and serving as Chair of the Membership/Newsletter Committee.

 Article V. Meetings